SgtFoose/JSON-Parser/README.md

 In the actual code you can comment-in different versions of the Parser (Simple, Complex, Array and Dynamic).
 The Dynamic will attempt to print-out every kind of JSON format but will throw an error.

-The purpose of my code is to show how C# can handle JSON with the use of a package called "newtonfoft.json".
+The purpose of this code is to show how C# can handle JSON with the use of a package called "newtonfoft.json".
-You have to read the comment in my code to make it working for you JSON format.
+You have to read the comment in the code to make it working for you JSON format.
 The purpose is a basic example only.
 Strongly-typed JSON was used for the intellisense.
-I'd recommend class-inheritance for your code.
+Recommended is class-inheritance for your code.

 Any tips and questions are welcome,